Nemin32/Nemin32.github.io/other/_posts/2024-08-23-whatsnext.md

 ---
 title: "What comes next?"
-summary: "Summarizing the state of Oddworld and the people involved in it."
+summary: "Summarizing what we know of the next Oddworld and OWI-related projects."
 ---

 # What comes next?